jaafar2000/Groq-Voice-AI-Assistant-/README.md

 ## License

 For personal use and learning.
-Not intended for heavy commercial scraping.